jdmantillaq/AWS-Cloud-Technical-Essentials/Week_3_Storage_&_Databases/README.md

 8. Amazon S3 Outposts:Amazon S3 on Outposts delivers object storage to your on-premises AWS Outposts environment.

 **Lifecycle Management:** You can automate the transition of objects between storage classes and set expiration policies to manage data efficiently.
 For example, you might choose to transition objects to S3 Standard-IA storage class 30 days after you created them, or archive objects to the S3 Glacier storage class one year after creating them.

+### Choose the Right Storage Service

+* **Amazon EC2 Instance Store:**
+    * Think of it as a temporary hard drive that is built into a computer (EC2 instance).
+    * It's great for storing things that change a lot, like a workspace for a project.
+    * However, if the computer shuts down, you lose everything on this hard drive.

+* **Amazon EBS (Elastic Block Store):**
+    * This is like a regular hard drive that you can attach to your computer.
+    * It keeps your data safe even if the computer is turned off or crashes.
+    * You can choose between two types:
+    * SSD: Fast and good for things like databases.
+    * HDD: Slower but better for large amounts of data that don’t change often.

+* **Amazon S3 (Simple Storage Service):**
+    * Imagine a big online storage locker where you can keep files like photos, videos, or backups.
+    * You only pay for the space you use, and it’s very reliable.
+    * It’s perfect for things that don’t change often, like storing a website or archives.

+* **Amazon EFS (Elastic File System) and Amazon FSx:**
+    * These are like shared folders that multiple computers can access at the same time.
+    * **EFS:** Works like a network drive for Linux systems.
+    * **FSx:** Works like a network drive for Windows systems.
+    * They are useful when you need to share files between different computers.

+## 2. Databases on AWS

+### Amazon Relational Database Service (RDS)

+**Amazon RDS Overview:** Amazon RDS (Relational Database Service) allows you to create and manage relational databases in the cloud, reducing the operational burden of traditional database management.
+It supports various database engines, including commercial (Oracle, SQL Server), open source (MySQL, PostgreSQL, MariaDB), and cloud-native (Amazon Aurora).

+**DB Instances:** A DB instance is the compute portion that runs the database engine.
+It can contain multiple databases and uses Amazon Elastic Block Store (EBS) for storage.
+There are three instance families: Standard, Memory Optimized, and Burstable Performance.

+**VPC and Security:** When creating a DB instance, you select a Virtual Private Cloud (VPC) and configure subnets for security.
+Network access control lists (ACLs) and security groups help manage traffic to the database.

+**Backup Options:** Amazon RDS offers automatic backups (enabled by default) and manual snapshots.
+Automated backups allow point-in-time recovery, while manual snapshots can be retained longer than 35 days.

+**Multi-AZ Configuration:** Enabling Multi-AZ creates a redundant copy of the database in another Availability Zone (AZ) for improved availability and automatic failover in case of issues.